 11. Don’t drunk shop online

 DIY advice: Set up spending alerts with your bank.
-Most banks will allow you to set a dollar amount and if you go over that amount, you’ll get a text message or email.
-That way, when you sober up in a few hours and check your messages, you’ll have time to cancel your orders.
-As a bonus, if someone gets hold of your credit or bank card and makes purchases, you’ll get alerts if they go over your limit.
+Most banks will allow you to set a dollar amount; if you go over that amount, you’ll get a text message or email.
+That way, you’ll have time to cancel your orders when you sober up in a few hours and check your messages.

 12. Don’t take quizzes online (especially on Facebook)